bogatinovskijasmin/bogatinovskijasmin/_posts/_2021-03-14-Clustering.md

 ### Expectation maximization

-Expectaiton maximization is a procedure for obtaining local maximum liklihood (MLE) estimates.
+Expectation maximization is a procedure for obtaining local maximum likelihood (MLE) estimates.
 It is composed of two steps:

 1.  **expectation calculation** and